Obando Church: History

 The Obando Church was built by the Franciscan Order, headed by Rev. P. Manuel de Olivencia, the first curate of Obando, on April 29, 1754.
 The church was destroyed in World War II during the fight for the liberation from the Japanese rule.
-According to some reports, the original statues of Our Lady of Salambao, Saint Clare and Saint Paschal Baylon were also destroyed during the fighting, and that the images presently venerated are commissioned replication of the original images.
+According to some reports, the original statues of Our Lady of Salambao, Saint Clare and Saint Paschal Baylon were also destroyed during the fighting, and that the images presently venerated are commissioned replicas of the original images.
 The church was rebuilt in 1947 through the efforts of Rev. Fr.
 Marcos C. Punzal with the help of local Obandeño parishioners.

 Other parish priests who also managed the Obando Church since the 1900s include: Rev. Fr.
 Juan Dilag, Rev. Fr.
 Padre Exequiel Morelos, Rev. Fr.
 Ricardo Pulido, Rev. Fr.
 Marcos Punzal, Rev Msgr.
 Rome R. Fernandez, Rev. Fr.
 Marcelo K. Sanchez, Rev. Fr.
 Danilo G. delos Reyes, Rev. Fr.
 Avelino A. Sampana, and Rev. Fr.
 Virgilio C. Ramos.
 It was Rev. Fr.
 Rome Fernandez, with the assistance from the Cultural Commission of Obando, who revived the celebration of the Obando Fertility Rites or the Obando Dance in 1972.
 This was after a prohibition of the practice was imposed by an archbishop of Manila after World War II.

 Current status

 The Church of Obando has been declared as the "Diocesan Shrine" of the Our Lady of the Immaculate Concepcion of Salambao by the Catholic Church on December 1, 2007.

 The church is connected to several barangay chapels in Obando, Bulacan, namely Panghulo, Catanghalan, Pag-asa, Paliwas, San Pascual, and Hulo.
 Two former chapels that now have parochial church statuses: the Santa Cruz Parish in Paco and the Parish of Our Lady of Salambao in Binuangan.
 Both are still within the political boundaries of present-day town of Obando.

 On January 27, 2021, Obando Church was elevated to the rank of National Shrine by the Catholic Bishops' Conference of the Philippines, raising the number of national shrines in the country to 27.
 The parish church was solemnly declared a National Shrine on March 25, 2022, during a mass presided by Manila Archbishop Jose Advincula.

 At present, Obando Church is managed by its parish priest, Rev. Fr.
 Proceso Espiritu, since his installation in 2021.